netsecurity-as/recon365/README.md

 ```

 ## How to find your JWT token
 Visit https://teams.microsoft.com and fetch the JWT token from the Storage.
-Be aware that this token may expire after around 24 hours
+Be aware that this token may expire after around 24 hours.

 ![](images/fetch_jwt.png)